 - Complete the Post-Evaluation

 General Exhibit Judges Self-Training

-(See Judge Information Webpage)
+(See Information for Judges Webpage)

 The judges training coordinating committee and sub-committee members are busy working to design a consistent training system for new and experienced judges: